rodw/stew/README.md

 # Stew

-[Stew](https://github.com/rodw/stew) is a JavaScript library that is used to select elements from a DOM structure using a beefed-up version of the [CSS selector](http://www.w3.org/TR/CSS2/selector.html) syntax that allows the use of regular expressions anywhere (tag names, class names, ids and  attributes names and values).
+[Stew](https://github.com/rodw/stew) is a JavaScript library that implements the [CSS selector](http://www.w3.org/TR/CSS2/selector.html) syntax and adds support for regular expressions in tag names, class names, ids, attribute names and attribute values.

-Stew is often used as a toolkit for "screen-scrapting" web pages (extracting data from HTML and XML documents).

 For example, given a variable `dom` containing a document tree, the JavaScript snippet: